GraphWalker/graphwalker.github.io/index.md

 ## What it does

 Given the graph, GraphWalker generates a path from the graph.
-This path is then feed to the tool of your choice to execute the test.
+This path is then provided to the tool of your choice to execute the test.

 Have a look at what features [GraphWalker offers](/features/).